missing-user/barnes-hut/README.md

 ## Motivation

-Space is cool, and as admirers of science we want to know how it works.
-In this project we want to play god and create our own galaxy.
+Space is cool, and as admirers of science, we want to know how it works.
+In this project, we want to play god and create our own galaxy.

-We want to approximate effect of gravity in the formation of gas clouds and clustering of stars over long periods of time.
+We want to approximate the effect of gravity in the formation of gas clouds and the clustering of stars over long periods of time.
 This will be done by simulating the attractive forces between thousands of particles (representing stars and other celestial bodies).

 The [Barnes-Hut algorithm](https://en.m.wikipedia.org/wiki/Barnes%E2%80%93Hut_simulation#/media/File%3A2D_Quad-Tree_partitioning_of_100_bodies.png) is commonly used in computational physics, specifically to approximately compute n-body interactions.